most wedding films show what happened.

 what's why sōlfilms exists.

-what we make starts long before the wedding day, weaving in your old clips and photos, spending a full day together before the ceremony. on the day, we put cameras in your guests' hands and let the people who love you most capture what it felt like from inside it.
+what we make starts long before the wedding day, weaving in your old clips and spending a full day together before the ceremony. on the day, we capture everything. the ceremony, the speeches, the moments in between. but we also put cameras in your guests' hands and let the people who love you most capture what it felt like from inside.

 I don't want to direct your day.
 I want you to forget the camera exists.